- Province: Western Cape

 Postcodes are: Street Code: 7345.
 Box Code: 7345.
 The licence plate prefix is CK

-Browse businesses and places to visit in Darling
+Browse businesses and places to visit in Darling,

 local WEATHER TODAY

-Things to do and see in Darling
+Things to See & Do in Darling

 - The Museum has displays showing the history of the town.